ssamot/iggi_talk/gg.md

 ## Upcoming additions

 * Procedural content generation
-    * "Can I create games that humans would like, given that a human behaves a bit like X agent"
+    * "Can I create games that humans would like, given that a human behaves a bit like agent X"
-    * ...or just generate something that looks good to humans
+    * ...or just generate something that looks good to humans?
     * New track for GVG-AI soonish!
-* To be joined with a track for two-player games
+* Two-player games
     * Two player games are super-addictive to competitors
     * A bit harder to setup, Elo scores etc.
     * Most games are two player games anyway
 * A new "learning" track for GVG-AI
     * Later this year
-    * Agents will be given training time and three levels to lean on
+    * Agents will be given training time and three levels to learn on
     * Testing will be on two different levels per game